bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

 - **Terraform Validation Errors:** Fixed provider versions, duplicate variables, incorrect arguments.
 Code is now syntactically correct.
 - **Platform-Managed DNS:** Removed Private DNS Zone management logic per documentation.
 - **Advanced Terraform Patterns:** Explored moving the private endpoint inside the storage account module (not required).
+- **Isolation Test:** Successfully deployed only the NSG to confirm the runner and pipeline are working for resource creation.

 ## 5. The Definitive Diagnosis (The True Root Cause)
 After re-evaluating the error and BC Gov documentation, the root cause was identified: